East Somerset Agricultural Society

 They operated from their dedicated Fair Grounds on Outer Main Street until they disbanded in 1922.

-Their annual fair grew from a small one day cattle show into a large three day event attracting hundreds of participants and visitors from all over the state with their own horse racing track & grandstand, exhibition hall and stables.
+Their annual fair grew from a small one day cattle show into a large three day event attracting hundreds of participants and visitors from all over the state with its famed horse racing track & grandstand, exhibition hall and stables.

-The Exhibition Hall was also used for several Town Meetings in the early years of the town’s history.
+The Exhibition Hall was also used for some Town Meetings in the early years of the town’s history.

 Corinthian Lodge No. 95